Does My Worship Affect My Salvation?

 This final book of the Old Testament is entirely devoted to the people's rejection of God's law.
 These people rejected and refused to worship God as he commanded.
 This is evident in the first chapter of the book.
 God charges these Jews with offering polluted bread, and offering the blind and lame as a sacrifice (Mal.
 1:7-8).
 Why would God waste his time on this subject if it does not matter how the people worshiped him?

-God continues to plead for the people to come back, and said in Malachi 3:10-12, "Bring ye all the tithes into the storehouse, that there may be meat in mine house, and prove me now herewith, saith the Lord of hosts, if I will not open you the windows of heaven, and pour you out a blessing, that there shall not be room enough to receive it.
+God continues to plead for the people to come back, and said in Malachi 3:10-12, "Bring all the tithes into the storehouse, that there may be meat in mine house, and prove me now herewith, saith the Lord of hosts, if I will not open the windows of heaven and pour you out a blessing, that there shall not be room enough to receive it.
 And I will rebuke the devourer for your sakes, and he shall not destroy the fruits of your ground; neither shall your vine cast her fruit before the time in the field, saith the Lord of hosts.
-And all nations shall call you blessed: for ye shall be a delightsome land, saith the Lord of hosts."
+And all nations shall call you blessed for ye shall be a delightsome land, saith the Lord of hosts."
 The Lord obviously wanted them to come back and receive that great blessing.
 However, if it did not matter how they worshiped, why was God pleading for them to repent in Malachi 3:7?

 From these three Old Testament references, we can see that God expected his people to worship him in a certain way.
 When they refused, they were met with the deadliest force.
 You may doubt my word, but ask Nadab and Abihu about worshiping God.
 Ask them what God thinks of people operating in the silence of God's word (Lev.
 10:1-2).

 Jesus tells her that it does matter, and in fact, there will soon be a change.
 True worshipers will no longer have to go to Jerusalem to worship God.
 Jesus said, "Ye worship ye know not what: we know what we worship: for salvation is of the Jews.
 But the hour cometh, and now is, when the true worshipers shall worship the Father in spirit and in truth: for the Father seeketh such to worship him.
-God is a Spirit: and they that worship him must worship him in spirit and in truth" (John 4:22-24).
+God is a Spirit: and they that worship him must worship him in spirit and in truth" (Jn.
+4:22-24).

 Is it not amazing that the excuses we hear day by day concerning worship were present during the time of Jesus.
 "You worship where you want to, and I will worship where I want to," would be the Samaritan's reply today.
 Why would Jesus spend so much time with this Samaritan if she was worshiping in an acceptable way?
 Certainly, Jesus did not think that she was doing wrong, did he?